Project Quoting: The Right Way to Do It

 Project quotes with Collato

 With Collato, you can build your own design quote template with your exact specifications.
 This design quote template is 100% customizable, meaning you can list out all your items and organize them with descriptions, qualities, and totals to fit your creative project.
 You can even request a client signature at the bottom to make things official.
-You can also use our ready-to-use creative project management template to share a filtered view with your clients showing your progress.
 This type of transparency ensure that you and your client meet eye-to-eye when it comes to pay expectations.

 The best part is that you can send your design quote directly to your client with a simple and save URL-link.
 Your client can seamlessly comment on the document, suggest feedback, and sign off on the design quote.
 They can also download the document as a PDF to keep it safe in their files, with just one click!